“Good cause” will be found when the enrollee establishes by a credible statement, not contradicted

 physically unable to make the payment on time and no one was acting on their behalf

-to protect their interests; or because they had some reasonable basis for his belief
+to protect their interests; or because they had some reasonable basis for belief that

 fault or error, e.g., billing notices were misaddressed and thus, not received.